Salted-Peanuts/KOTH-Timer/docs/README.md

 Some parts may need different resistor values or pin assignments depending on the exact components used.

 Use a multimeter before connecting the Arduino and displays to the battery power system.

-## Future Hardware

-A KiCad PCB design may be added separately as an untested hardware design.

-Until the PCB has been manufactured and tested, it should be treated as experimental.

-The v0.3 firmware is tested.
-Early PCB files should be reviewed carefully before ordering or assembly.